-The University of Edinburgh is offering 4 Masters scholarships for any distance learning Masters programme offered by the University, to students from less developed and developing countries wishing to undertake these programmes in AY 2018/2019.
+The University of Edinburgh is making available 11 Masters scholarships for distance learning Masters programme offered by the University, to students from less developed and developing countries wishing to undertake these programmes in AY 2019/2020.
 Applicants intending to study a distance learning PgCert are only eligible to apply if that PgCert is part of a distance learning Master’s programme.

-Each scholarship will cover the full tuition fees over 3 years.
+Each scholarship will cover the full tuition fees the normal duration of the study programme.

 Applicants must be both nationals of and resident in eligible less developed and developing countries (see the Official Website for eligible countries).